 Slack Message Sender

-This document outlines the functionality of the Slack Message Sender node, which enables sending simple text messages and formatted content to Slack channels.
+This document outlines the functionality of the Slack Message Sender node, which enables sending simple text messages and formatted content to Slack channels or direct messages to users.
 For complex layouts and interactive elements, consider using Slack Block Kit Sender.

 Channel Access Guide